eaczechova/node-db-challenge/README.md

 - [ ] Explain the difference between `Relational Databases` and `SQL`.

+Relational Databases is a type of database where data are stored in tabular format and grouped in rows and columns.
+SQL that stand for Standard Query Language is a language used to communicate with databases.

 - [ ] Why do tables need a `primary key`?

+Primary keys are used to uniquely identify each row.
+It is usually represented as autoincrementing integer called id and it is one of the requirement each table should meet.

 - [ ] What is the name given to a table column that references the primary key on another table.

+It is foreign key that we usually name with the reference table name with id.

 - [ ] What do we need in order to have a _many to many_ relationship between two tables.

+We need to create intermediary, bridge, table that holds foreign keys that reference the primary key on the related tables

 ## Minimum Viable Product